Miami Wrongful Death Attorneys

 There is no pain as profound as losing a loved one, especially when their death was directly caused by the careless, reckless, or intentionally wrongful actions of another person.
-After such a senseless loss, you may be struggling to pay the bills while processing your grief – and you may not even be sure where to turn for help.
+After such a senseless loss, you may be struggling to pay the bills while processing your grief – and you may not know where to turn for help.

 At Grossman Roth Yaffa Cohen, we know that no amount of money can compensate for your loss.
-But our experience and knowledge of wrongful death law in Florida can increase your chances of getting the compensation and justice to which you’re entitled.
-And when we succeed together, we can set important precedents that help prevent other families from experiencing the same kind of wrongful death in the future.
+Our experience and knowledge of wrongful death law in Florida can increase your chances of getting the compensation and justice to which you’re entitled.
+When we succeed together, we can set important precedents that help prevent other families from experiencing the same kind of wrongful death in the future.

 Do I Have a Wrongful Death Claim?